Tokenyet/flutter_weather_clean_architecture/README.md

 ## Difference

-The main difference between [the original tutorial](https://bloclibrary.dev/#/flutterweathertutorial) with the project is the architecture, and the api.
+The main difference between [the original tutorial](https://bloclibrary.dev/#/flutterweathertutorial) with the project are the architecture and the api.
 Api use [open-meteo](https://open-meteo.com/) as our free weather api since the metaweather is no longer reachable for public.
 Architecture by my opinion, I prefer the structure of felangel's, but for learning purpose, I try clean architecture on this project.